mrolli/packer-templates/README.md

 ### Supported versions

-This templates was tested using a packer 0.6.0.
+These templates was tested using a packer 0.7.5.

 ## Credits